blhart216/NFL/README.md

 # NFL
-NFL  Stats
-This is a web scraping notebook, utilizing beautiful soup.
-Web scrape NFL.con for Stats and save to Excel.
+NFL  Stats is a web scraping notebook, utilizing beautiful soup.
+This creates a soup of NFL.com Statistics page and iterates through the tables for desired regular season Stats for desired season and saves to Excel.